-1.9 LEASES AND LICENCES
+LEASES AND LICENCES 6.

 Management Statement Action Mgt Team Time Frame Performance Measures 1.9A Leases & Licences Leases and licences are granted in accordance with the requirements of the Local Government Regulation and Act.
 Conditions apply to ensure proposed activities on community land comply with core objectives of the LGA.
-HSC 0 All activities on community land comply with the core objectives of the Local Government Act and Regulations.
+HSC 0 All activities on communit core objectives of the Log Regulations.